What if you wanted the deepest, roaring, and earth-shattering bass from your audio system even if you give up some sound quality?

 Nonetheless, their efficiency depends on the listener to an extent including your ears’ perception, distance from the subwoofer driver, and so on.

-Obviously, that is not the case with SPL subwoofers, as we shall see in detail below.
+That is not the case with SPL subwoofers, as we shall see in detail below.

 Do SPL Subs Sound Good?

-In the low frequencies, SPL subs are arguably more efficient than a lighter coned “SQ” sub.
+In the low frequencies, SPL subs are arguably more efficient than a lighter-coned “SQ” sub.
 Shorting rings, less Le, and other measures are used in SQ subs to help reduce distortion.
 An SPL subwoofer can sound fantastic, however, the sound quality is ultimately determined by the enclosure rather than the subwoofer.
 And so if the enclosure is poorly fitted, the quality of sound released from the sub will be affected.

 How to Measure SPL Subwoofer Efficiency